 - You shall not covet your neighbor's goods.

-“No, Him, means God is everything, male, female, everything”
+“No, His is just a pronoun, God is everything, he, she, it, male, female, everything.”

-The 2nd was another easy one except again I worried about Dad.
+The second was another easy one, except again I worried again about Dad.
 He cursed in Chinese if he had bad luck or stubbed his toe.
-His curses, however, were explained as against a Chinese God not covered in Commandment 1.
+His curses, however, were explained by the good nun, as against a Chinese pagan god not covered in commandment one.

-The 3rd was easy; Mom and I already covered it by obeying Commandment 1.
-I feared, however, for the rest of the family and others I knew.
-I didn’t want to be in heaven with Mom the only one known.
+The third was easy, kind of a repeat of number one.
+Again, I feared for the rest of the family and others I knew who didn’t go to Mass on Sundays.
+I didn’t want to be in heaven with Mom the only one from my family.
 The kind sister said not to worry.